Apply to join the register for social housing

 Supported housing is an option for people who are homeless and would benefit from some support to help them live independently.
 If you meet the criteria for supported housing we may be able to refer you or in some cases you can self-refer.
 See our Supported accommodation page for more details.

 There are a number of sheltered housing schemes across the district.
 Sheltered housing is usually restricted to people aged 55 or over.
 See our Sheltered Housing page for more details.

 Residential care is for older people who need 24 hours support.
 For more information on Residential Care, see Hertfordshire County Council's website.

 If you are already in a social housing tenancy you may be able to swap your home with someone else who wants to move to a more suitable home.
 You need to have lived in your home for at least 12 months to be eligible for a mutual exchange.
 If you are a housing association tenant, you must have an assured or secure tenancy or a fixed-term assured shorthold tenancy with a minimum term of two years.

 You will need to check with your landlord that your home is eligible for mutual exchange.
 There may also be a financial impact if you move from a home for which you pay a social rent to one where an affordable rent is charged.

 If you want to exchange your home you can register with a tenancy exchange website to help find another tenant to swap homes with, for example:

 If you can't quite afford the mortgage on 100% of a home, Shared Ownership offers you the chance to buy a share of your home and pay rent on the remaining share.
 Later on, you can buy bigger shares when you can afford to.

 Shared Ownership properties are usually owned and managed by housing associations.
-Information and advice on applying to buy shared ownership property can be found through Help to Buy - East and South East.
+Shared Ownership properties and information about how to apply can be found through Help to Buy - South.

 East Herts Council has a Local Priorities Cascade for Shared Ownership properties effective from the 1st September 2015.